 It might also afford you the chance to wait to shop.
 If your child doesn’t need any new clothes to start the year, you might be able to wait for a month or so, which might help your budget!
 There is no rule that says kids have to have all new clothes to start the school year out, right? 😉

-We have a helpful Back to School shopping list that will get you organized so you don’t forget to buy a thing.
+We have a helpful Back to School Clothes Shopping List that will get you organized so you don’t forget to buy a thing.

 2. Shop Thrift Stores